michtom/MLP-from-scratch/README.md

 Made during Computational Intelligence Methods in Data Analysis course at Faculty of Mathematics and Information Science, Warsaw University of Technology.
 The notebook is a solution for one of the tasks during the course.

+The solution is tested on artifically created sample data

 Author: Michał Tomczyk